Espousals of the Blessed Virgin Mary: In art

 In art the subject can be covered in several different scenes, and the betrothal of Mary, with Joseph's blossoming rod, is often shown.
 Wedding processions are also shown, especially in the Early Medieval period.
 The scene, or scenes, is a common component in larger cycles of the Life of the Virgin and thus very frequently found, especially in the Middle Ages; it is not found in the typical cycle in a Book of hours.

-The marriage scene has been painted by, among others, Giotto, Perugino, Raphael, Domenico Ghirlandaio (1485–90, at the Tornabuoni Chapel), Bernardo Daddi (now in the Royal Collection), Veronese (in San Polo church, Venice), and Pieter van Lint (1640, Antwerp Cathedral).
+The marriage scene has been painted by, among others, Giotto, Perugino, Raphael, Domenico Ghirlandaio, Bernardo Daddi (now in the Royal Collection), Veronese (in San Polo church, Venice), and Pieter van Lint (1640, Antwerp Cathedral).
 The subject is depicted in a fresco in the German Chapel at the Shrine of the Holy House in Loretto, Italy; in a sculpture in the left portico of Sagrada Família Basilica in Barcelona, Spain; and in a stained glass window at St. Rita Basilica, Cascia, Italy.